-1.8.
+- 1.8.
 You should research PII market conditions and enquire from brokers about what type of firms are covered by each insurer.
-Many insurers may have narrow underwriting criteria and will only quote certain types of firms.
+Many insurers may have narrow underwriting criteria and will only quote certain types of firms. - 1.9.
+Enquiries should also be made as to what are the key issues that suitable insurers for your type of firm will be looking for in assessing proposals.